A21 Dyke Construction Diavik Diamond Mine

 - Remote location required mobilization on the ice-roads.
 No land access for 10 months of the year.

 - Winter conditions include temperatures as low as -40° Celsius.
-High arctic winds and flat landscape also present challenges with whiteout conditions.
+High arctic winds and flat landscapes also presented challenges with whiteout conditions.

 - Large diameter deep hole drilling with large volumes of water.